ErikBjare/gptme/README.md

     /help         Show this help message
     /exit         Exit the program

+  Keyboard shortcuts:
+    Ctrl+J        Insert a new line without executing the prompt

 Options:
   -n, --name TEXT        Name of conversation.
 Defaults to generating a random
                          name.